WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. adjective: done on a large scale; extensive. 大规模完成的；广泛的。

   4. verb: sell (goods) in large quantities at low prices to be retailed by others. 以低价大量出售（商品）以供他人零售。

+- will

+  1. noun: the faculty by which a person decides on and initiates action.

+     _"she has an iron will"_

+  2. noun: a legal document containing instructions as to what should be done with one's money and property after one's death.

+  3. verb: make or try to make (someone) do something or (something) happen by the exercise of mental powers.

+     _"reluctantly he willed himself to turn and go back"_

+  4. verb(FORMAL·LITERARY): intend, desire, or wish (something) to happen.

+     _"their friendship flourished particularly because Adams willed it"_

+  5. verb: bequeath something to (someone) by the terms of one's will.

+     _"his father willed the farm to Mr. Timms"_

 - wind